Truckload slumps while LTL manages stability through pricing discipline

 The report listed demand softness and shifting trade policies as additional challenges for the LTL market.

-The ISM Manufacturing PMI experienced its fourth consecutive month of contraction in June 2025, which the report note may suggest that LTL freight recovery may be prolonged.
+The ISM Manufacturing PMI experienced its fourth consecutive month of contraction in June 2025, which the report noted may suggest LTL freight recovery may be prolonged.

 For the LTL market, shifts in manufacturing output and order volumes remain important demand signals, Bates said.

-Despite ongoing market uncertainties, the LTL rate per pound index projects Q3 to reach 65.9%, marking a 1.0% year-over-year increase, driven by seasonal factors and carrier pricing actions.
+Despite ongoing market uncertainties, the LTL rate per pound index projects a 1% year-over-year increase, driven by seasonal factors and carrier pricing actions.

-While part of the ongoing decline in weight per shipment reflects mode shifting, Aaron LaGanke, vice president, freight services, at AFS, said that it signals that carriers are handling lighter pallets due to soft LTL demand.
+While part of the ongoing decline in weight per shipment reflects mode shifting, Aaron LaGanke, vice president of freight services at AFS, said it signals that carriers are handling lighter pallets due to soft LTL demand.

-Bates also said monitoring driver availability, capacity exits, and financial stability of major carriers are factors that could shift TL and LTL dynamics in the coming months.
+Bates also said monitoring driver availability, capacity exits, and financial stability of major carriers are factors that could shift truckload and LTL dynamics in the coming months.

 Spot vs. contract rate trends, tender rejection rates, fuel costs, and service reliability are critical for assessing pricing pressure and capacity constraints, she added.